 Sales tax or use tax is paid by the vehicle purchaser.
 Sales tax is generally paid at the time of purchase when a vehicle is purchased from a Washington dealership.
 Use tax is generally paid at the time of registration when a vehicle is purchased from a private party or an out-of-state dealership.
 The tax rate depends on the circumstances of the purchase.
 Tax on a purchase from a Washington dealer is based on the dealer's location.
 Purchase from a private party or an out-of-state dealer is taxed based on the address of primary use registered by the purchaser.

 The tax rates for the jurisdictions in Clark County are as follows:

 |Unincorporated Public Transit Benefit Area (PTBA - not in a city)||8.7%||8.4%|

 |Unincorporated Area (not in a city and not in PTBA)||8.0%||7.7%|

 The additional 0.3% in state tax on powered vehicles was added on July 1, 2003 in accordance with House Bill 2231 to help pay for state transportation projects and services.
 The rates above include the added state tax.

 Cash, check, money order, debit or credit cards (except VISA credit cards) are acceptable methods of payment.
-(There is a convenience fee for debit and credit cards)
+A convenience fee is charged for debit and credit card use.